FREQUENTLY ASKED QUESTIONS ABOUT SCOTLAND IN AUGUST

 Taste different scotch whisky at distilleries

-Enjoy walks along the lochs and glens
+Enjoy walks along the lochs, glens and beaches

 Immerse yourself in Gaelic culture